 And Brazil’s Nubank became South America’s first fintech Unicorn.
 Further disseminating the growth of fintech across the globe.

 A few more key stats from the report:

 - 5 new unicorns were born in Q2’18

 - Globally there are 29 fintech unicorns valued (in aggregate) at $84.4b

 - The most active fintech unicorn investors are Ribbit Capital and QED Investors

-- US remains top market with five-year funding record.
+- The US remains a top market with a five-year funding record.
 Q2’18 saw a slight dip in deals from Q1’18 was a funding record US fintechs and Q2’18 was a quarterly high (establishing two more unicorns, Circle and Tradeshift)

 A Quick Summary

 With the scale of investment as it is, more and more fintechs are emerging, taking advantage of huge demand, great press, growing trust and innovative digital marketing geared directly to this sector.